AdguardTeam/KnowledgeBase/docs/adguard-for-safari/overview.md

 ## User Rules {#userrules}

 User rules can be used to customize ad blocking.
 They can be added manually, imported, or created automatically when you block an element on the page.
-To add your own filering rules, use [a special syntax](article how to create your own ad filters).
+To add your own filering rules, use a special syntax (link to article How to create your own ad filters).

 ## About {#about}